sdat2/sdat2.github.io/index.md

 ### Summary

 I am a PhD student at the University of Cambridge at the Department of Applied Mathematics and Theoretical Physics.
 I am funded through @ai4er-cdt MRes+PhD program.

-My main interests are:

- - climate physics,
- - extreme value theory (EVT),
- - and machine learning (ML).
+I have spent the past four years in the field of climate physics, using machine learning techniques and numerical models to generate novel insights.
+This has allowed me to gain good skills in writing software, data processing, and machine learning.
+I have worked successfully in both my individual and group projects, to achieve high-quality open-source science.

+My thesis `Optimally Emulating a Hurricane Storm Surge Model for Risk Estimation and Sensitivity Analysis' is based on emulating a realistic storm surge model (ADCIRC+SWAN).

-I completed an integrated Master of Science (physics) degree at the University of Cambridge.
+I studied Natural Sciences (Physics, BA+MSc) at the University of Cambridge.

-### PhD topic

-My Phd focuses on trying to improve our understanding of tropical cyclone storm surge risk, using novel machine learning techniques.

-I am working in collaboration with resarchers from the University College London, the Alan Turing Institute, and Emory University.

 ### Projects that I am currently involved in